WNJXYK/wnjxyk.github.io/_pages/about.md

 ## Journal Reviewer
 - Reviewer for Machine Learning Journal (MLJ)
 - Reviewer for IEEE Transactions on Knowledge and Data Engineering (TKDE)
+- Reviewer for IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+- Reviewer for IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - Reviewer for Frontiers of Computer Science (FCS)

 ## Teaching Assistant